 Here are examples of how messengers and formats combine for the “fast service” message.

-The brand makes a claim about themselves in text.
+The brand makes a claim about itself in text.
 It’s common, expected and weak.
 Don’t expect this approach to improve your conversion rates.

 The voice of the customer adds evidence.
 Now the claim is supported in a qualitative way using social proof.
 But text has limited ability to maximize conversions.